CodingGuilhem/projet_comparaison_assemblage/README.md

 1. Install Gkampi on your laptop
 2. Launch the comparaison.py script

-th following python package are required :
+The following python package are required :
 - subprocess
 - os
 - sys